 Letdown is a conditioned response, which means your brain tells your milk to let down when your body senses things that normally precede breastfeeding.
 For a nursing mom, that could be a crying baby or baby’s touch.
 For a pumping mom, it could be the sound of her breast pump.

-- Try hand expression to see if you’re better able to get a letdown that way versus your pump’s massage mode.
+Some people respond better to hand expression.
+Try it to see if you’re better able to get a letdown that way versus your pump’s massage mode.

-- Try a manual pump if you usually use an electric one.
-For some reason, some women respond better to manual pumps.
+Try a manual pump if you usually use an electric one.

 (*Note: LaVie makes two lactation massagers – a smaller one with just vibration and a warming massager that has heat AND vibration.
 They are both super helpful – use the code EPUMP on their website for 10% off!)